Overview

 By accepting a review invitation, reviewers agree to:

-• Provide honest, constructive, and unbiased feedback - Deliver reviews that are truthful, helpful, and free from personal bias
+• Provide honest, constructive, and unbiased feedback

-• Maintain confidentiality at all stages - Protect manuscript confidentiality before, during, and after the review process
+• Maintain confidentiality throughout the review process

-Alignment with Ethical Standards
+Alignment with International Ethical Standards